BLACK4585/matrix-docker/README.md

 ---

-7. Edit `./matrix/coturn/_data/turnserver.conf` and apply the below configuration:
+7. Create and edit `./matrix/coturn/_data/turnserver.conf` to apply the below configuration:

 - Replace `<LONG_SECRET_KEY>` with a secure random password.
 - Replace `<example.com>` with your domain.